Follow us on:

 3. Rasender Roland

-A ride on a steam train always gives a wonderfully nostalgic feeling.
-The train sighs and puffs, while you see the most beautiful landscapes at a leisurely pace.
-This is also the case with the Rasender Roland† This train is moving the island of Rügen, on the Baltic Sea.
-The route starts in the rose town of Putbus and takes you past the stately seaside resorts of Binz and Sellin through the woods to the imposing pink Hunting Lodge Granitz, to the easternmost tip of the island: the seaside resort of Göhren.
-The route takes about an hour and a quarter from start to finish, but all of the stops mentioned above are well worth a stop.
-With a day ticket of €25 you can get on and off as often as you want.
+A ride on a steam train always evokes a wonderful sense of nostalgia.
+The train huffs and puffs as you leisurely explore the most beautiful landscapes.
+The Rasender Roland is no exception.
+This little train operates on the island of Rügen, on the Baltic Sea.
+The route begins in the rose-filled town of Putbus and takes you past the stately seaside resorts of Binz and Sellin, through the forests, towards the imposing pink Hunting Lodge Granitz, and finally to the easternmost point of the island: the seaside resort of Göhren.
+From start to finish, the route takes about an hour and fifteen minutes, but all the stops mentioned above are definitely worth a stop.
+With a €25 day ticket, you can hop on and off as often as you like.

 Rasender Roland | Train trip through Germany